tghastly/PYNQ-1/docs/source/overlays/overlay_design_methodology/data_transfer.rst

 * DMA  - Direct Memory Access
 * GPIO - General Purpose Input/Output

-The class used depends on the Zynq PS interface the IP is connnected to, and the interface of the IP.
+The class used depends on the Zynq PS interface the IP is connected to, and the interface of the IP.

 Zynq interfaces
 ---------------------